tagtag

 Why Hire Hach & Rose, LLP to Represent Me?

 For over a decade, we’ve developed a reputation in New York as a firm that gets the job done.
-We understand and appreciate the challenges faced by bricklayers exposed to asbestos and genuinely want to help in any way we can.
-We know how to make the law work for our clients, and we can show you.
+We understand and appreciate the challenges bricklayers exposed to asbestos face and genuinely want to help in any way we can.
+We know how to make the law work for our clients and can make it work for you.

 You will pay nothing upfront for our services.
 We work on contingency, which means we only collect payment if we successfully obtain the compensation you need.
 If we fail, we don’t get paid.

-We’ve collected over $400 million in settlements and awards for our clients in the past decade.
+Over the past decade, we’ve collected over $400 million in settlements and awards for our clients.
 Head to our Testimonials page to hear more.

 Call Hach & Rose, LLP Today

-If you’ve suffered harm due to asbestos exposure as a bricklayer or stonemason, don’t delay any longer.
-Call Hach & Rose, LLP today at (212) 779-0057 for a free, no-obligation consultation.
+If you’ve suffered harm from asbestos exposure as a bricklayer or stonemason, don’t delay any longer.
+Call Hach & Rose, LLP at (212) 779-0057 for a free, no-obligation consultation.
 Let us help you get the just and fair compensation you deserve.
 Call Hach & Rose, LLP today.

 Conversion Pixel